-Michael Szonyi is Professor of Chinese History and Director of the Fairbank Center for Chinese Studies at Harvard University.
-A historian of the Ming dynasty and the twentieth century, his books include The Art of Being Governed: Everyday Politics in Late Imperial China (2017) and Cold War Island: Quemoy on the Front Line (2008).
-He is the editor of A Companion to Chinese History (2017) and co-editor with Jennifer Rudolph of The China Questions: Critical Insights into a Rising Power (2018).
+Michael Szonyi is Frank Wen-hsiung Wu Professor of Chinese History and former Director of the Fairbank Center for Chinese Studies at Harvard University.
+A historian of the Ming dynasty and the 20th century, his recent books include The Art of Being Governed: Everyday Politics in Late Imperial China (2017) and The China Questions II: Critical Insights into US-China Relations (co-edited with Maria Adele Carrai and Jennifer Rudolph, 2022).
+He is currently writing a history of rural China in the 20th century.
+He spent the fall semester of 2023 as Visiting Professor at Xiamen University.

 Conversation